-I mentioned last week that the internal court politics of Elizabeth had enough intrigue and conflict related to Ireland to fill up their own entry, but only a brief summation is required to set up what occurred in Ireland throughout 1599.
+I mentioned last week that the internal court politics of Elizabeth I reign had enough intrigue and conflict related to Ireland to fill up their own entry, but only a brief summation is required to set up what occurred in Ireland throughout 1599.

 There were two main parties in the English court in 1599, which can be identified simply by their stances on the wars England was fighting.
 The “War” party favoured escalation of the conflicts in order to secure English interests and its Protestant faith.
 This included crushing the rebels of Ireland, especially Hugh O’Neill.
 The “Peace” party favoured diplomatic and negotiated settlements of these conflicts, the pardoning of rebels, and the end of the protracted and expensive campaign in Ireland.

 The War party was headed by Robert Devereux, the Earl of Essex, with the Peace party headed by his fierce rival, William Cecil, and then his son Robert, the Earl of Salisbury.
 Their disputes in the council chambers were often vicious and bad tempered, as both tried to outmanoeuvre the other, to forward their own position and secure their power in the last years of Elizabeth’s reign, the monarch becoming increasingly exasperated by their fighting (according to some sources, the Queen had once actually struck Essex in a council meeting).

 The victory of the rebels at the Yellow Ford and the outbreak of violence in Munster put paid to the idea of peace in Ireland for a while, and in the summer of 1598, both court parties were busy trying to get members of the other appointed to military commands abroad.
-Only after the death of Richard Bingham shortly after his appointment to head things in Ireland did the responsibility fall to the Earl of Essex.
+Only after the death of Richard Bingham shortly after his appointment to head things in Ireland did the responsibility fall to Essex.
 He, though boastful of his aim to beat O’Neill in the field and crush the rebels, probably accepted the position reluctantly, fully aware of his own fractious relationship with Elizabeth and the fact that, being absent, his enemies could further demolish the position that he had in England.

-We have seen in previous entries how ineffective large English armies were when sent to Ireland, when the typical Irish tactics were to avoid large battles and rely on guerrilla tactics.
-In fairness to Essex and the English, this is something that they must have realised, and his actions upon his arrival in Ireland back that up.
+We have seen in previous entries how ineffective large English armies were when sent to Ireland, when the typical Irish tactics were to avoid large battles and rely on guerrilla strategies.
+In fairness to Essex and the English, this is something that they realised, and his actions upon his arrival in Ireland back that up.
+He told Elizabeth directly that there should be a greater emphasis on non-combat actions, like going after the rebel economy and naval blockades, as well as turning lesser rebels to the English side to do their fighting for them.

 But, it was still to be noted that the Irish had fought several conventional battles in the war thus far, so it may have been thought that Essex could bring the matter to a decision in the field.
-In the event of such a battle,, Essex would have had an advantage with his large number of musketeers, his veterans of Dutch campaigns and the naval element at his command.
+In the event of such a battle, Essex would have had an advantage with his large number of musketeers, his veterans of Dutch campaigns and the naval element at his command.
 The whole expedition was a bit of a gamble.
 The cost of it was enormous for the day, nearly 300’000 pounds every year, which was over twice what Elizabeth was paying to maintain military operations in the Low Countries.
 That drain on the exchequer is not to be dismissed, and was as much a motivation for the English to settle manners in Ireland as any other.

+Essex and his army arrived in Dublin in mid-April, cheered on by crowds and welcomed by the Archbishop.
+Hopes must have been high that the Earl and his gigantic army could end the chaos happening outside the Pale’s borders, though Essex was less than hopeful himself in private letters, stating: “I thought it fit to advertise your Lordships, that you might pity me than expect extraordinary success”.
 While all this was going on, the war in Munster had been escalating and Hugh Roe O’Donnell was continually attacking into Connacht.
-Hugh O’Neill, seeing the size of the foe coming against him, directed insurgents in Leinster to prepare offensive operations against any march and [proceeded to strip the land bordering the north of the Pale of cattle and crops, seeking to deny any advantage to an enemy army and dissuade Essex from immediately marching north.
+Hugh O’Neill, seeing the size of the foe coming against him, directed insurgents in Leinster to prepare offensive operations against any march and proceeded to strip the land bordering the north of the Pale of cattle and crops, seeking to deny any advantage to an enemy army and dissuade Essex from immediately marching north.
 O’Neill would have known that he would have been at a disadvantage in a straight up fight, and must have hoped that the obvious difficulties in attacking Ulster – the limited travelling options, the ignorance of the terrain, the lack of supplies, the previous defeats the English had suffered there – would be enough to make Essex think twice.

 But the concern that Spanish support for the rebellion could manifest itself in the form of a naval invasion of the south of Ireland, as foreign troops had done during the Great Desmond Rebellion, meant that Essex preferred to send his warships down the coast to patrol the seas off Munster.
 There was also some confusion over whether it was even Essex’s responsibility to outfit and launch such an attack, with the thinking being that such an operation could only be organised by Elizabeth and the council.